 Raw string literals are represented like

 `hello world`.
 In a raw string literal, no escape sequences are processed.
-Raw string literals are a generally used to write regular expressions, HTML and JSON.
+Raw string literals are a generally used to write regular expressions, HTML, JSON or YAML.

 len function returns the number of bytes (not runes) in a string, and the index operation